blimmer/cdk-github-oidc/README.md

 ### Subject Filters

-As you can see in the example above, you must pass one or more `SubjectFilter`s to the `GithubActionsRole` construct.
+You must pass one or more `SubjectFilter`s to the `GithubActionsRole` construct.
 These filters are used to determine which GitHub Actions workflows can assume the role.

 This construct exposes first class support for the following filters: